ALevitskyy/RLTTT/README.md

 Check interfaces.py to see how to enter all these modes.

-Check Q_agent.py for training an agent for mode 3 Check DQN_agent.py for training an agent for mode 4
+Check Q_agent.py for training an agent for mode 3; check DQN_agent.py for training an agent for mode 4